banhao/VAULT/README.md

 4.  http://ip-address:8443/get-token/<uuid>   GET method

+In VaultServer.py please replace vault_certificate_thumbprint = "" with your own Server side certificate thumbprint value.

+Notice: I installed server side certificate in "LocalMachine", if you install the server side certificate in "currentuser", you need replace the path with "CurrentUser"

 VaultClient.ps1 is an powershell example that display how to use these APIs, and you also can build a python version or use other languages which you are familiar with.